sdss/lvmscp_old_version/docs/sphinx/_build/html/_sources/README.rst.txt

 This is the documentation for the SDSS Python product SCP.
-The current version is |SCP_version|.
+The current version is (Not Yet).
 You can install the package by doing

 .. code-block:: console